 The WG reiterates its previous observation that increased risks to a customer’s privacy may be involved when a customer is dealing with a P/P service provider who, even if accredited by ICANN, is not Affiliated with an ICANN-accredited registrar.
 De-accreditation was noted as one topic where additional problems may arise.
 The WG therefore recommends that the following general principles be adopted and followed when a more detailed P/P service de-accreditation process is developed during implementation.
 As with transfers of domain names that occur other than as a result of de-accreditation of a P/P service provider, these principles are based on the WG’s belief that customer privacy should be a paramount concern.
 As such, reasonable safeguards to ensure that a customer’s privacy is adequately protected in the course of de-accreditation of a customer’s P/P service provider – including when transfer of a customer’s domain name or names is involved – should be integral to the rules governing the de-accreditation process.

 Principle 1: A P/P service customer should be notified in advance of de-accreditation of a P/P service provider.
 The WG notes that the current practice for registrar de-accreditation involves the sending of several breach notices by ICANN Compliance prior to the final step of terminating a registrar’s accreditation.
-While P/P service provider de-accreditation may not work identically to that for registrars, the WG recommends that ICANN explore practicable ways in which customers may be notified during the breach notice process (or its equivalent).
-In particular, the WG notes that, in view of the legitimate need to protect many customers’ privacy, the mere publication of a breach notice on the ICANN website (as is now done for registrar de-accreditation) may not be sufficient.
+While P/P service provider de-accreditation may not work identically to that for registrars, the WG recommends that ICANN explore practicable ways in which customers may be notified during the breach notice process (or its equivalent) once ICANN issues a termination of accreditation notice but before the de-accreditation becomes effective. .
+The WG recommends that de-accreditation become effective for existing customers 30 days after notice of termination.
+The WG notes that, in view of the legitimate need to protect many customers’ privacy, the mere publication of a breach notice on the ICANN website (as is now done for registrar de-accreditation) may not be sufficient to constitute notification.

 Principle 2: Each step in the de-accreditation process should be designed so as to minimize the risk that a customer’s personally identifiable information is made public.